And chairs were smashed in two

 - Egregiously used in Saint Seiya.
 The jarring part is that enemies, or the heroes themselves can go on like nothing happens for a while and then humongous holes or cracks will appear on the downed Saint/General/Spectre's cloth/scales/surplice.

-- The Opposite Of Sex: Struggle for the gun version was used, including the subsequent fakeout, which is lampshaded after the reveal, with the line "What you thought I'd be the dead one?
-I'm the fucking narrator guys.
-Keep up!"
+- The Opposite of Sex: Struggle for the gun version was used, including the subsequent fakeout, which is lampshaded after the reveal, with this line:

 - Pitch Black: Subverted.
 Sociopath Riddick and pilot Caroline are wrestling in the mud.
 Riddick has his bone knife throughout the fight but does not seem inclined to use it until the pilot jerks, stares at him in shock and is snatched away by a carnivorous alien pterodactyl that impaled her through the chest.